Battles Yet To Win

 I see no promise in the future, no lineage my loins or my hands will craft.
 Instead, my sire will be the heavy metals that war and industry have driven into my body, the flechette barbs and smelter off-gasses that have penetrated and impregnated me with their ruin.
 Ruin, too, will be my legacy: what Basileuousa and Korravai have each meted out will be returned to them in kind.
 I often imagine my heartbeat the hammer of a gun, my life a shell shot from a cannon.
 Scarred and alone I may be, but I have within me the determination of a bullet; on impact, I will find absolution.

-Byrta is my sister, if not by blood—we are both the detritus of the frontier, orphaned by and materiel for its many wars.
+Byrta is my sister, as I am hers, though not by blood—we are both the detritus of the frontier, orphaned by and materiel for its many wars.
 Like me, she is a weaponsmith, and we are sworn to each other in common cause: she has come with me to Korravai’s fleet because she also seeks the death of the warlord.

 Here is how Byrta dies: